Ashwin2708/I.R.I.S.-A-personal-Voice-Assistant/README.md

 ## Installation

-- you just need to run below cmd.
+- You just need to run below cmd.
-- it will be better if you creat virtual environment
+- It will be better if you creat virtual environment
-- download all the required pips from the cmd file
+- Download all the required pips from the cmd file
-- and run the GUI.py file
+- And run the GUI.py file

 ## Open Source Connection
 - Make a new file with a .py extension